highshore/realthon-ai-crawler/README.md

 python korea_uni.py
 ```

 All Kakao credentials, recipients, and board lists are hard-coded to match the original Apps Script.
-Adjust the constants near the top of `korea_uni.py` if you need to change recipients, sender keys, or the lookback window.
+Adjust the constants near the top of `korea_uni.py` if you need to change recipients, sender keys, the lookback window, or the OpenAI alignment threshold.

+### OpenAI alignment scoring

+- Fill `user_profile.json` with the candidate’s background as raw text (the file can be a single JSON string).
+- Export `OPENAI_API_KEY` and optionally `OPENAI_MODEL` (defaults to `gpt-4o-mini`).
+- The crawler asks the OpenAI Responses API for a 0–100 relevance score for each notice title.
+Only notices scoring above `ALIGNMENT_THRESHOLD` (default 65) trigger Kakao notifications.
+Running without an API key keeps all posts (score defaults to 100).

 ## Lambda deployment (container image)